squirrellyjs/squirrelly-docs/docs/get-started/overview.md

 title: Overview
 ---

-**WARNING: THIS IS A BETA PRODUCT.
-There is a good chance these docs haven't been updated from v7 yet and are incorrect**

 Congratulations on deciding to use Squirrelly!
 These docs will be your guide as you learn how to use this tool.

 ## For people who learn by example